Sin-Itiro Tomonaga

 Biography

-Shinichiro Tomonaga , usually cited as Sin-Itiro Tomonaga in English, was a Japanese physicist, influential in the development of quantum electrodynamics, work for which he was jointly awarded the Nobel Prize in Physics in 1965 along with Richard Feynman and Julian Schwinger.
+Shinichiro Tomonaga , usually cited as Sin-Itiro Tomonaga in English, was a Japanese physicist.
+He shared the 1965 Nobel Prize in Physics with Richard Feynman and Julian Schwinger "for their fundamental work in quantum electrodynamics (QED), with deep-ploughing consequences for the physics of elementary particles".

 Read more on Wikipedia →